jamesplease/react-request/docs/guides/why-jsx.md

 comes with request deduplication, so you never need to worry about the same request being in flight at the same time.

-There is [a guide](./request-deduplication.md) that explains request deduplication in greater depth.
+[This guide](./request-deduplication.md) that explains request deduplication in greater depth.

 ### Fewer connected components